 What is a Federally Qualified Health Center (FQHC?)

 FQHC is a designation from the Bureau of Primary Health Care (BPHC) and the Health Services and Resources Administration (HRSA) for non-profit organizations that serve the medically underserved.
 FQHCs are located in Medically Underserve Areas (MUA) or serve Medically Underserved Populations (MUP).
-All FQHCs must operate under a Board of Directors that is comprised of at least 51% health center consumers.
-They must also provide comprehensive primary care services across the life cycle.
+All FQHCs must operate under a Board of Directors that is comprised of 51% health center consumers.
+They must provide comprehensive primary care services across the life cycle.
 FQHCs provide services on a sliding-fee scale.
-You will find more information on the FQHC program requirements here or by contacting Rachael Fitzgerald at 502-227-4379 or email@example.com.
+You will find more information on the FQHC program requirements here or by contacting Rachael Fitzgerald at 502-227-4379 or firstname.lastname@example.org.

 What is an FQHC Look-Alike?